 The purpose of this research study is to collect data on sickle cell disease participants from birth to end of life.
 With these data, researchers will better understand problems caused by sickle cell disease both in children and in adults.
 They will also look at long term effects of current treatments, and use these data as a building block for future research.

 - To establish a longitudinal clinical cohort of patients with sickle cell disease (SCD) to serve as a research resource to facilitate evaluation of health outcomes in SCD from pediatric care into adulthood.

 - To facilitate the collection of biological samples from patients with SCD to be used in future studies investigating genetic and epigenetic contributions to disease severity, response to treatment, and morbidity and mortality.

 All secondary aim objectives will be evaluated every five years.

-- To determine the incidence, prevalence, and severity of SCD complications and adverse health conditions within the SCD cohort during five stages of development: the newborn period (birth to 6 months), the infant/pre-school stage (ages 6 months to 6 years), the early school stage (ages 6 to 12 years), the adolescent stage (ages 12 to 18 years), and the years of transition into young adulthood (ages 18 to 25 years).
+- To determine the incidence, prevalence, and severity of SCD complications and adverse health conditions within the SCD cohort during five stages of development: the newborn period (birth to 6 months), the infant/pre-school stage (ages 6 months to 6 years), the early school stage (ages 6 to 12 years), the adolescent stage (ages 12 to 18 years), and adulthood (ages 18 and above).

 - To identify and evaluate risk factors for premature mortality and long-term morbidity in patients with SCD, including those related to disease-modifying therapies, end-organ damage, genetics, neurocognitive deficits, psychosocial factors, and behavioral causes.